 How’s this for an anti-conventional eating approach?

-Most of us modern humans don’t exercise our bodies enough physically or metabolically.
-There is a very solid thermodynamic argument as to why you can burn more fat 24 hours a day, 7 days a weak by 'exercising' your metabolism with an 'excess'-protein, low-carbohydrate eating approach.
+CONCLUSIONMost of us modern humans don’t exercise our bodies enough physically or metabolically.
+There is a very solid thermodynamic argument as to why you can burn more fat 24 hours a day, 7 days a weak by exercising your metabolism with an excess-protein, low-carbohydrate eating approach.
 In an effort to preserve your Glucose Economy, your body will increase the rate of gluconeogenesis, thereby increasing your fat-burning rate alongside.
 No matter how hectic your lifestyle may be, you can find a way to follow this eating approach year-round.
 Protein powders, and low-carbohydrate meal replacements, because of their convenience, are especially helpful here.
+REFERENCES ON REQUEST.